Maandarr/DGL114ProcessPortfolio/README.md

 **Activity 1101**:

-Chapter 9 presents a variety of animation types for various purposes.
-Use a table on your process portfolio to enumerate all animation types presented and to briefly describe each.

 Types of Animations | Description
 ----- | -----
 Frame by Frame | A series of images in quick succession